mixu/gluejs/readme.md

 Alternatively, you can run the tool (e.g. via a Makefile) as `./node_modules/gluejs/bin/gluejs`.

+## What's new in v2.1

+Note: if you are upgrading from v2.0: `--cache` is now called `--cache-path`.

+gluejs v2.1 adds significant performance improvements over v2.0!
+In addition, it adds support for custom transformations, including ones that were written for [browserify](https://github.com/substack/node-browserify).

+- the task execution engine now supports running multiple tasks concurrently while producing a single output file.
+Most build systems only use a single output stream, which means that expensive tasks such as `uglifyjs` are run on each file in serial order. gluejs v2.1's new engine executes all tasks in parallel, kind of like MapReduce at a small scale (configurable via `--jobs`).
+- anecdotally, this has reduced build time for CPU-intensive builds (e.g. minifying a large number of files) by ~50% by making use of all the available CPU cores.
+- the system now enables caching by default; if you run the same gluejs task twice, only the changed files are re-processed.
+Changes are detected either using md5 hashing or filesize + modification time.
+Caching used to be an advanced option, but it helps a lot in practice so I figured I'd enable it by default.
+You can opt out via `--no-cache`, but why?
+- the cache supports multiple versions of the same input file (e.g. if you have a gluejs task for a debug build and a production build, switching between the two no longer invalidates the cache).
+- added support for custom transformations, such as compiling template files and other compile-to-JS files.

 ## What's new in v2

 gluejs (v2) is a comprehensive refactoring to make use of Node 0.10.x -style streams (under 0.8.x via [readable-stream](https://github.com/isaacs/readable-stream)).